Tangent functor on microformal morphisms, and non-linear pullbacks for forms and cohomology: Introduction

-Notation and terminology: we mostly follow the usage in~\cite{tv:microformal}.
+we mostly follow the usage in~\cite{tv:microformal}.
 The parity ($\Z$-grading) of an object is denoted by the tilde over the corresponding character.
-For local coordinates, their parities are assigned to the associated tensor indices.
+For local coordinates, their parities are assigned to the associated indices.
 We suppress the prefix `super-' unless it is essential to stress the difference with the non-super case.
-So we speak about manifolds meaning supermanifolds.
-Also, we do not stress this specifically, but everywhere an extra $\ZZ$-grading or weight, which is independent of parity, can be introduced, making manifolds under consideration graded (super)manifolds.
+So e.g. we speak about `manifolds' meaning `supermanifolds'.
+Also, although we do not stress this specifically, but an extra $\ZZ$-grading or \emph{weight}, which is independent of parity, can be introduced everywhere; so our constructions hold for \emph{graded (super)manifolds}.